Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Conclusions

 We have investigated the classical dynamics of boundary-driven, dissipative, discrete Klein-Gordon chains and revealed that they support multiple physically distinct non-equilibrium stationary states.
 In contrast to the oft-studied scenario of anharmonic chains driven stochastically at their boundaries by thermal reservoirs, for which the NESS is typically locally thermal and displays diffusive transport, we find that a coherent, periodic drive allows a much wider range of possibilities for the long-time dynamics.
 Specifically, we have shown that for a fixed chain length, varying the driving parameters can lead to a NESS that is either non-thermal or is in local thermal equilibrium (either along part of the chain or along the entire chain), with energy transport that can be either ballistic, diffusive, or anomalous depending on the state under consideration.

 Besides these bulk probes, we have also discussed how two experimentally relevant quantities---the power spectral density $S(\omega)$ and the non-local Lyapunov exponent $\lambda_N(t)$---provide clear probes of thermalization and chaos in this system.
 Important questions remain for the specific model considered here: firstly, a more thorough analysis is required to reveal whether there are any sharp transitions in this model as a function of varying drive amplitude (at fixed system size and drive frequency) or if these are instead smooth crossovers.
-While our numerics suggest a transition between the dissipative breather crystal and the partially thermalized regime, it remains unclear whether this transition is sharp in the appropriate large-system limit.
+While our numerics suggest a transition between the resonant nonlinear wave and the partially thermalized regime, it remains unclear whether this transition is sharp in the appropriate large-system limit.

-Similarly, the physics that controls the instability of the dissipative breather crystal solution to the partially thermalized regime remains to be understood.
+Similarly, the physics that controls the instability of the resonant nonlinear wave solution to the partially thermalized regime remains to be understood.
 In order to isolate the effects of the periodic drive, we set the reservoir temperatures to zero throughout this paper---it would be interesting to investigate whether there is a range of bath temperatures over which the non-thermal behavior induced by the periodic drive remains stable.
-The dissipative breather crystal solution in particular is expected to be unstable to the incoherent driving induced by thermal reservoirs, but there likely exists a crossover region at low bath temperatures where this solution is approximately valid.
+The resonant nonlinear wave solution in particular is expected to be unstable to the incoherent driving induced by thermal reservoirs, but there likely exists a crossover region at low bath temperatures where this solution is approximately valid.